tchapi/tuneefy2/README.md

   - [Twig](http://twig.sensiolabs.org/), a template engine
   - [XmlToJsonConverter](https://github.com/markwilson/xml-to-json) to convert Amazon XML to correct JSON

+### On the frontend side of things

+I'm using [Zepto.js](http://zeptojs.com) to cover the DOM manipulation tasks and related stuff.

 ### Code structure

 This project is a very basic composer project with a PSR-4 autoloader.